kmarsyd/training.artemis.rds/_episodes/05-classic.md

 ---
 title: "Artemis, local, and the Classic RDS"
 teaching: 20
+exercises: 0
+questions:
+- "How can you access classic RDS from your local machine?"
+- "How can you access classic RDS from Artemis?"
 objectives:
 - "Learn to move data from Artemis to Classic RDS"
 - "Learn to move data from local to Classic RDS"
 keypoints:
 - "Use smbclient"
-- "Make a local network mount"
+- "Map a local network mount"
 ---

 # Transfer from Artemis to ‘classic RDS’